 In view of the continuous suppression of democracy and human rights in Hong Kong by the Chinese Communist regime, the Minister of Immigration, Refugees, and Citizenship of Canada unveiled new immigration rules for applicants on Thursday, November 12.

 The new regulations will make it easier for Hong Kong people, particularly students and youth who do not have a British National (Overseas) passport, to work and study in the country and eventually apply for permanent residency.
 With the new rules, there are also measures to accelerate the processing of documents required by applicants.

 On the same day, Mendicino also announced immigration initiatives designed to encourage recent Hong Kong graduates and those with essential work experience to choose Canada as a place of study, work, and settle.
-This announcement supports the commitments made by the government of Canada to maintain the many ties between Canada and Hong Kong.
+This announcement supports the commitments made by the Canadian government to maintain the many ties between Canada and Hong Kong.

 This initiative is also in response to the Chinese Communist government’s imposition and implementation of the National Security Law in Hong Kong on June 30, 2020.

 Under the new immigration rules, Canadians and Canadian permanent residents in Hong Kong are reassured that they can return to the country at any time, and any documents they require will be expedited.

 “We are still very concerned about the situation in Hong Kong.
 As I said, this is the background of the policy announced today.”
 Minister Mendicino said that he hopes that Hongkongers who want to work and study in Canada will bring their families to Canada, to build a better life.